Skip to content

 Change Execution Policy Using PowerShell (Advanced)

-First, open PowerShell as administrator:
+First, open PowerShell as an administrator:

 Set-ExecutionPolicy PolicyName -Scope CurrentUser -Force